 Use Working in Canada’s interactive online tools to find information about job opportunities, the labour market, average wages and salaries, and current employment trends.

 Labour market information is broken down by geographic region in Canada.
 You can find information for each provincial or territorial region, and more specific information on local labour markets.

 Provincial and local labour market information:

 - The Labour Market Information Service brochure can show you how you can use labour market information.

-- Human Resources and Skills Development Canada has information on skills development, training and employment supports.
+- Employment and Social Development Canada has information on skills development, training and employment supports.